UWC2-APIDOC/to-do-service-au24/docs/api.md

 # API reference

-The API reference topics refer to the To-Do Service's server URL as `{server_url}`.
+The API reference topics refer to the To-Do Service's base URL as `{base_url}`.
-Replace the `{server_url}` with the address of the server that hosts your To-Do Service API for the correct URL.
+Replace `{base_url}` with the address of the server that hosts your To-Do Service API for the correct URL.

-On test and development installations, the server address is typically `http://localhost:3000`.
+On test and development installations, the server's base address is typically `http://localhost:3000`.

 ## Resources